KaYBlitZ/tis-rip/README.md

 ## Usage

 ```
 # This will open TIS in Chrome and prompt a login.
+# Make sure to change the download path and disable the built-in PDF viewer.
-After this, return to Terminal and press enter.
+# After this, return to Terminal and press enter.
 python3 tis-rip.py EM12345 RM12345 BM12345 BM98765 RM01935 EM37590

 usage: tis-rip.py [-h] [-p] [-d DRIVERPATH] names [names ...]